durgeshrawat1/idp/README.md

 # Feature flags - Set these based on your needs
-enable_cognito = true   # Set to false if you don't need Cognito authentication enable_appsync = true   # Set to false if you don't need AppSync GraphQL API
+enable_cognito = true   # Set to false if you don't need Cognito authentication enable_appsync = true   # Set to false if you don't need AppSync GraphQL API enable_webui = true     # Set to false if you don't need Web UI deployment

 # us-east-1 configuration - UPDATE THESE TO MATCH YOUR EXISTING INFRASTRUCTURE
 useast1 = {